Is JavaScript's BigInt broken?

 functions / utilities largely don't work with

-numbers.
+bigint numbers.
 Even

 Math.max()

-doesn't work with bigint
+doesn't work with bigint:

 console.log(Math.max(1n, 2n)); // Exception